rucio/documentation/docs/operator/multi_vo_rucio.md

 and further documentation on the [single VO to multi VO](#s-vo-to-m-vo) and [multi-VO to single VO](#m-vo-to-s-vo) instances are found below.

-The fuction `convert_to_mvo` facilitates the conversion of a single-VO instance to a multi-VO instance, where `convert_to_svo` performs the opposite.
+The function `convert_to_mvo` facilitates the conversion of a single-VO instance to a multi-VO instance, where `convert_to_svo` performs the opposite.
 VOs can also be renamed using `rename_vo`, or deleted using `remove_vo`.
 The conversion functions are callable by using the command line with details on what each